 Do not tip the unit on its side.
-Oil may leave the compressor and cause starting trouble.
+Oil may enter the compressor cylinders and cause starting trouble.
 If unit has been set on its side, restore to upright position and do not run for several hours.
 Then run unit for a few seconds.
 Do this three or four times with five minutes between runs.